sinaakbarian/HS/readme.md

 ### 1. How do you set up a local Python dev environment?
 - What IDE do you use?
 - How do you set up a Python production environment in Linux?
 - List the CLI commands if possible.

 Here are the general steps for setting up a local Python development environment and a Python production environment on Linux involves:

-Select an IDE: Several options are available for Python development, and my popular choice is Visual Studio Code (VS Code).
+1. What IDE do you use: Several options are available for Python development, and my popular choice is Visual Studio Code (VS Code).
 It offers a range of features and extensions for an enhanced coding experience.
+2. How do you set up a Python production environment in Linux:
-2. Python Production Environment on Linux: Check if Python is already installed by running `python --version` or `python3 --version`.
+   - Check if Python is already installed by running `python --version` or `python3 --version`.
 If not, install Python using the package manager specific to the Linux distribution.
 For example, on Ubuntu, you can use:
      ```
      sudo apt update
      sudo apt install python3